booch/presentations/Architecture-Big-and-Small/slides.md

 - Architecture is about structure
 - Architecture is about people
-    - Interactions is space and time
+    - Interactions in space and time
     - Interactions with people and objects

 ???